dfandrich/speakout-account-info/README.md

 [WSL](https://learn.microsoft.com/en-us/windows/wsl/about)), as long as the prerequisites listed below are also available.

+Note that the author no longer uses this program and therefore will not be preemptively fixing any bugs.
+Patches are still welcome and new releases will still be made if warranted.

 7-Eleven SpeakOut Wireless™ is a registered trademark of 7-Eleven.

 ## Prerequisites